-Quinoa is a mighty little seed with a whole host of health benefits.
-Plus, it’s incredibly easy to make and can be made into tons of different recipes, both savory and sweet.
-In this guide, I’ll show you how to make perfect quinoa so you never end up with a pile of mush ever again.
+Quinoa is a delicious and versatile gluten-free seed.
+It’s incredibly easy to make and can be made into tons of different recipes, both savory and sweet.
+I’ll show you how to cook quinoa so it’s perfect every time!

 I like to think of myself as a bit of quinoa expert.
-As soon as I learned of the health benefits, I’ve been making it non-stop.
-I’ve had my fair share of failed attempts at making quinoa, so I’m here to share everything I’ve learned over the year with you!
+As soon as I learned of the benefits, I’ve been making it non-stop.
+I’ve had my fair share of failed attempts, so I’m here to share everything I’ve learned over the years with you!

-Quinoa is a complete source of plant based protein meaning it contains all nine essential amino acids.
-It’s an ancient superfood that you should definitely add to your diet!
+It is a complete source of plant based protein meaning it contains all nine essential amino acids.
+It’s naturally gluten free so it’s great for all types of eaters.

 STEP 1: First things first, measure the quinoa.
-I use these dry measuring cups so the measurment is as exact as possible.
+I use these dry measuring cups so the measurement is as exact as possible.

-STEP 2: Next, rinse the quinoa.
-This is to ensure there are no weird objects straying in the quinoa (it’s happened) and to rinse away the bitter coating that can sometimes make quinoa taste a little funky.
+STEP 2: Next, rinse.
+This is to ensure there are no weird objects straying in the quinoa (it’s happened) and to rinse away the bitter coating that can sometimes make it taste a little funky.
 Rinse it for about 1 minute using a fine mesh strainer.

-STEP 3: Add the rinsed quinoa to a pot with water.
+STEP 3: Once rinsed, add to a pot with water.
 You always want to use a 1:2 ratio of quinoa to water.
-So, if you’re cooking 1 cup of dry quinoa, you’ll want to use 2 cups of water.
-If you’re cooking 1/2 cup dry quinoa, use 1 cup of water and so on.
+So, if you’re cooking 1 cup of dry, you’ll want to use 2 cups of water.
+If you’re cooking 1/2 cup dry, use 1 cup of water and so on.

 STEP 5: Add seasonings of choice.
 I always add salt, but some garlic or onion powder is always delicious.

-STEP 6: Stir the quinoa and let it cook over low heat, uncovered, until all of the water is absorbed.
+STEP 6: Stir and let simmer over low heat, uncovered, until all of the water is absorbed.

-STEP 7: Cover the quinoa to let it steam.
-At this point it will still look slightly undercooked, but it will continue to cook once it is covered, so do not add any extra liquid if you want the quinoa to be fluffy!
+STEP 7: Cover to let it steam.
+At this point it will still look slightly undercooked, but it will continue to cook once it is covered, so do not add any extra liquid if you want the quinoa to be fluffy and not mushy!

-STEP 8: After about 10 minutes, the quinoa will be done, so fluff it with a fork and serve!
+STEP 8: After about 10 minutes, it will be done, so fluff it with a fork and serve!

-If you follow the instructions on the package, you’ll usually be told to use a 1:2 ratio of quinoa to water (which is good!) but you’ll be instructed to cook the quinoa covered.
-This method isn’t necessarily bad but it will generally cause your quinoa to be mushy instead of fluffy.
+If you follow the instructions on the package, you’ll usually be told to use a 1:2 ratio of quinoa to water (which is good!) but you’ll be instructed to cook it covered.
+This method isn’t necessarily bad but it will generally cause it to be mushy instead of fluffy.

-Second, to make perfect quinoa, be sure to use a 1:2 ratio of quinoa to water.
-Any more water and you’ll probably end up with a pile of mush instead of nice soft individual kernels of quinoa.
+Second, be sure to use a 1:2 ratio of quinoa to water.
+Any more water and you’ll probably end up with a pile of mush instead of nice soft individual kernels.

 Yes, you can absolutely freeze quinoa.
-Sometimes, I buy it pre-frozen when I’m feeling lazy.
-Once cooked, quinoa will keep in the fridge for 5-7 days or in the freezer for 3 months.
+Once cooked, it will keep in the fridge for 5-7 days or in the freezer for 3 months.

-Be sure to let the quinoa cool down completely before storing it in either the fridge or the freezer.
+Be sure to let it cool down completely before storing it in either the fridge or the freezer.
 Store it in an air tight container (or even a zip lock bag in the freezer) for best results.

-Quinoa and rice are often compared because they can be used in place of each other in certain recipes, but they actually have quite different nutrition profiles.
+Quinoa and rice are often compared because they can be used in place of each other in certain recipes, but they actually have quite different nutrition profiles and flavors

 While cooking, quinoa expands by about 3 times.
-So, 1 cup of dry quinoa will yield about 3 cups of cooked quinoa.
-1/2 cup of dry quinoa will yield 1 1/2 cups cooked quinoa etc.
+So, 1 cup of dry will yield about 3 cups of cooked quinoa.
+1/2 cup of dry will yield 1 1/2 cups cooked etc.

 If you need a certain amount of cooked quinoa for a recipe, divide that number by 3 and that’s approximately how much dry quinoa you will want to cook.